*Note: Primary market IPO trading is not available with us

 Can I make money trading initial public offerings (IPOs)?

 Yes, you can make money trading initial public offerings if you correctly predict share price movements using CFDs.
-With IG, you can do this pre-IPO through a grey market CFD, or after the IPO by speculating on the company’s share price.
-You could also profit from an IPO if you buy shares outright via share trading and the share price goes up.
+10. With us, you can get exposure to the IPO before the listing by trading CFDs on the predicted market cap with our grey market, or after the IPO by taking a position on the company’s share price.
+You could also profit from an IPO if you buy shares outright after it’s listed via share trading and the share price goes up.

 What are the ways you can trade an IPO?

 You can trade an IPO before the listing and after the listing.
 If there is a lot of interest in a particular IPO, IG may offer a ‘grey market’ before the IPO is held.
-This means you can speculate on a company’s share price before it lists.
 The grey market price will be based on our prediction of the company’s market capitalisation at the end of the first trading day.
-Once the company has listed, you can speculate on share price movements via CFD trading, or you can buy shares outright via share trading.
+Once the company has listed, you can take a position on share price movements via CFD trading, or you can buy shares outright via share trading.

 How long before you can sell IPO shares?